 After all the walking, we needed some more to drink.
 Antonio led us down a very narrow and old road, and said “it’s ugly, but this is where the best tapas are.”
 The street was lined with these little dark, almost dungeon-like old restaurants.
 They were very specific: one said “mushrooms” and the one next to that said “tortillas.”
 Antonio was very excited to have a tortilla.
 We entered into the tiny door, and the old Spanish chef (actually all the workers in the restaurants were older men) was just heating up the oven, at 8:30pm!
 So we went next door to have some mushrooms and some wine.
 The mushrooms blew all of my expectations.
 They were upside-down caps, stuffed with a little cube of chorizo, and sprinkled with garlic and parsley.
 The chef was just putting the first batch on when we walked in.
 He grilled them slowly on the hot cooktop, and served them to us with some of the vino de casa.
 Honestly I think those mushrooms have destroyed me.
 I don’t think I’ll ever taste a mushroom that good unless I go back that that place.
 "Fantástico!"
 As Uncle Jerry would say.

-and asked the chef if the out-of-towners could watch.
+After the mushrooms, we went back to the tortilla place.
+Antonio was very excited and asked the chef if the out-of-towners could watch.
 I saw eggs, potatoes, and garlic and started to get confused.
 “Antonio” I said, “I thought we were having tortillas.”
 “Ah…Emma, tonight we will have real tortillas!
 The best in Madrid.
 The Mexican tortillas are not the original.”
 What an amazing thing!
 We sat at these tiny short old tables, about the size of Sapphie and Teo’s table at home.
 Out came the wine, some beer for Marcos, and the tortillas.
 Imagine an omelet with potatoes and garlic (no cheese!), that is full of flavor and has the most delicate texture.
 Apparently it’s almost like paella because you have to know when it’s done, then stop touching it and just leave it in the skillet.
 Then a couple of flips in the air, and it’s ready to eat!

 We laughed, we drank, and ate until our bellies were stuffed.
 Benny commented that even though we hadn’t eaten a large amount, he felt more satisfied than he does after a huge sit-down meal.
 “This is something I could really take home,” he said.
 Benny is so cute.
 He’s a real South African, if you’ve ever met one: extremely friendly, curious, engaged, and very easy to talk to.
 It was a pleasure to meet and spend time with such wonderful people!